ShekharMaharaj/news-classifier/README.md

 Below are brief descriptions of each class:

 NaiveBayesClassifier - Entire program runs from this class.
 Instances of objects are created using the input.
-Runs classification algorithm on input and performs test to determine anount of correctly classified articles.
+Runs classification algorithm on input and performs test to determine amount of correctly classified articles.

 FileManager - Sets up training and test data into structured input for the Classifier class.